Request Free Consultation

 A counterclaim is whereby the defendant asserts a direct claim against the plaintiff.

-A crossclaim is whereby a claim is asserted against either a co-plaintiff or by a co-defendant.
+A crossclaim is whereby a claim is asserted against either a co-plaintiff or a co-defendant.

 When the Complaint is verified, then the answer and all subsequent pleadings must also be verified.
 If the party resides outside the county in which the representing attorney maintains his/her office, then the pleadings may be verified by the attorney.
 Otherwise, the party itself must verify the pleading.

 Once an Answer has been interposed, the lawsuit enters the discovery stage.
-This is where each side get to learn the details about the claim and the defenses being asserted.
+This is where each side gets to learn the details about the claim and the defenses being asserted.

 Normally, the defendant serves along with its Answer various discovery items, including a Demand for a Bill of Particulars and a Notice to Produce.
-Plaintiff’s counsel has a limited time to respond to these items, otherwise the defendant can make a motion to the court seeking to compel production or having the complaint stricken.
+The plaintiff’s counsel has a limited time to respond to these items, otherwise, the defendant can make a motion to the court seeking to compel production or have the complaint stricken.

 In the New York City civil courts, it can take three months or more before the case is called for its preliminary conference.
-At the preliminary conference discovery deadlines are set, including dates for the examination before trail of the parties and for an examination of the plaintiff by a doctor of the defendant’s choosing.
-The court will also schedule a Compliance Conference at this time where the parties will be required to return to court and explain their progress, as well as setting a date for plaintiff to file a Note of Issue (to be discussed later).
+At the preliminary conference, discovery deadlines are set, including dates for the examination before the trial of the parties and for an examination of the plaintiff by a doctor of the defendant’s choosing.
+The court will also schedule a Compliance Conference at this time where the parties will be required to return to court and explain their progress, as well as setting a date for the plaintiff to file a Note of Issue (to be discussed later).

 Although the New York State Court System is known as the Unified Court System, many county courts have unique procedures that can differ from county to county.